LLNL/Caliper/doc/sphinx/services.rst

 before printing it.
 This happens on every Caliper flush event.
 Enabling the mpireport service will trigger a flush during MPI_Finalize.

+The :ref:`mpi <mpi-service>` service must be enabled for mpireport to work.

 .. envvar:: CALI_MPIREPORT_FILENAME